anordal/shellharden/how_to_do_things_safely_in_bash.md

     > type [[
     [[ is a shell keyword

-* None of them are external commands (in Bash).
+* None of them are external commands (even in Fish).
-* The two first are commands; the third is magic syntax.
+* The two first are mere commands; the third has syntactic superpowers.
-* If you are quoting variable expansions and command substitutions – following this guide at all, double bracket conditions solve a problem you don't have – with more syntax.
 * Double brackets are not POSIX.
 Busybox `ash` supports them, but the wrong way.

+The thing about double-bracket conditions is that, being magic syntax, it has access to its arguments before expansion, unlike any command.
+What it does is make many unsafe habits safe, such as not quoting variable expansions.
+Is that a good thing?

+Understanding and exploiting its improved safety aspects requires more of your readers, and the problems it solves are problems you don't have if you are following this guide.

 For pedagogical purposes, the `test` command is the most honest about being a command.
 Issues like whitespace sensitivity and how to combine them (unambiguously) become self-evident when looked at the right way.

-Double bracket conditions also have more features.
+Double-bracket conditions also have more features.
 But they have good POSIX substitutes for the most part:

 * Pattern matching (`[[ $path == *.png || $path == *.gif ]]`): This is what `case` is for.
 * Logical operators: The usual suspects `&&` and `||` work just fine – outside commands – and can be grouped with group commands: `if { true || false; } && true; then echo 1; else echo 0; fi`.